 - Agricultural Education: Leads to teacher licensure in agricultural sciences in the state of Tennessee.
 Learn more about licensure.

-- Agricultural Communications: Provides a broad background in agriculture while building career skills in journalism, electronic media, marketing/management, and broadcasting.
+- Agricultural and Natural Resource Communication: Provides a broad background in agriculture while building career skills in journalism, electronic media, marketing/management, and broadcasting.

 - Community Engagement and Leadership Development: Prepares students to pursue careers in community or youth organizations, Extension, government, business/industry, or international environments by developing strong leadership skills and an understanding of how people learn and organizations function.